akhyarrh/akhyarrh.github.io/_posts/2020-10-14-localhost-friendly-firefox.md

 apache or nginx by default able to listen request on `localhost`.
 Your setup maybe different.
 For Jekyll by default you can add `localhost:4000`.

-Im on Twitter if you have any question (@akhyarrh) :smile: